QUICK ESCAPE FROM SITE

 • Drafters should ensure that these protections extend to consensual and non-formal unions and customary marriages.
 Drafters should pass laws subjecting consensual, religious and customary unions to the same laws governing civil unions.
 For example,South Africa’s 1998 Recognition of Customary Marriages Act guarantees the same legal rights to women in customary marriages or civil marriages if they are registered.

 Promising Practice: When faced with legal pluralism on marriage, legislation should uphold the legal system that best advances women’s human rights and prevents discrimination.
 In Bhewa v.
-Government of Mauritius, Mauritius Supreme Court 1990, a Muslim couple challenged the right of the state to require civil marriage and its accompanying rights and requirements where there are both a civil and customary legal system, or whether such civil laws are unconstitutional under the Constitution that provides freedom of religion and freedom from discrimination on the basis of religion.
+Government of Mauritius, Mauritius Supreme Court 1990, a Muslim couple challenged the right of the state to require civil marriage and its accompanying rights.
+Their claim was based on the fact that Mauritius has both civil and customary legal systems.
+The couple also challenged the government requirements on the basis that laws are unconstitutional under the Constitution that provides freedom of religion and freedom from discrimination on the basis of religion.
 The court found in favor of the state holding that the two systems, the civil laws and the “personal laws” co-exist but in their own respective spheres.
 When religion dictates certain requirements on marriage and tries to have those requirements have the force of law, it impermissibly steps out of its sphere.
 In this case, the Muslim couple’s desire to apply certain Muslim laws addressing marriage, divorce and devolution of property and permitting polygamy is not guaranteed by the constitution, because these practices violate civil laws for protection of the common good and prevention of discrimination against women.
 The appeal by the petitioners was dismissed.